-If a grant is made, the presence of the Part IV distribution schedule in the application for it sometimes misleads laypersons into thinking that the court has tacitly approved the manner in which the schedule has been completed.
-The Project Committee considered, but ultimately rejected, recommending inclusion of a statement in the form of disclosure document indicating the court, in making a grant, neither approves nor disapproves the information in Part IV.
+If a grant is made, the presence of the Part IV distribution schedule in the application for the grant sometimes misleads laypersons into thinking that the court has tacitly approved the manner in which the schedule has been completed.
+The Project Committee considered, but ultimately rejected, recommending the inclusion of a statement in the disclosure document indicating that the court, in making a grant, neither approves nor disapproves the information in Part IV.
 Instead, the Project Committee favours deleting Part IV altogether.
-While this would add to the paperwork in some land transfers out of estates, this factor alone does not outweigh the drawbacks of retaining the distribution schedule in the disclosure document.
+While deleting Part IV would add to the paperwork in some land transfers out of estates, this factor does not outweigh the drawbacks of retaining the distribution schedule in the disclosure portion of the prescribed application form.